Eros: Cult and depiction

 Eros appears in ancient Greek sources under several different guises.
 In the earliest sources (the cosmogonies, the earliest philosophers, and texts referring to the mystery religions), he is one of the primordial gods involved in the coming into being of the cosmos.
 In later sources, however, Eros is represented as the son of Aphrodite, whose mischievous interventions in the affairs of gods and mortals cause bonds of love to form, often illicitly.
 Ultimately, in the later satirical poets, he is represented as a blindfolded child, the precursor to the chubby Renaissance Cupid, whereas in early Greek poetry and art, Eros was depicted as a young adult male who embodies sexual power, and a profound artist.

 A cult of Eros existed in pre-classical Greece, but it was much less important than that of Aphrodite.
 However, in late antiquity, Eros was worshiped by a fertility cult in Thespiae.
 In Athens, he shared a very popular cult with Aphrodite, and the fourth day of every month was sacred to him (also shared by Herakles, Hermes and Aphrodite).

-Eros was one of the Erotes, along with other figures such as Himeros and Pothos, who are sometimes considered patrons of homosexual love between males.
-Eros is also part of a triad of gods that played roles in homoerotic relationships, along with Heracles and Hermes, who bestowed qualities of beauty (and loyalty), strength, and eloquence, respectively, onto male lovers.

 The Thespians celebrated the Erotidia (Ἐρωτίδεια) meaning festivals of Eros.

 He had the epithet Klêidouchos (Κλειδοῦχος), meaning holding/bearing the keys, because he was holding the key to hearts.
+In addition, he had the epithet Pandemos (Πάνδημος, "common to all the people").

 Mythology

 Primordial god

 According to Hesiod's Theogony (c.
-700 BC), one of the most ancient of all Greek sources, Eros (the god of love) was the fourth god to come into existence, coming after Chaos, Gaia (the Earth), and Tartarus (the abyss).
+700 BC), one of the most ancient of Greek sources, Eros (Love) was the fourth god to come into existence, coming after Chaos, Gaia (Earth), and Tartarus.

 Homer does not mention Eros.
 However, Parmenides (c.
 400 BC), one of the pre-Socratic philosophers, makes Eros the first of all the gods to come into existence.

-The Orphic and Eleusinian Mysteries featured Eros as a very original god, but not quite primordial, since he was the child of Night (Nyx).
-Aristophanes (c.
-400 BC), influenced by Orphism, relates the birth of Eros:
+Aristophanes, in his comedy The Birds (414 BC), presents a parody of a cosmogony which has been considered Orphic, in which Eros is born from an egg laid by Night (Nyx):